MarcelloMorettoni/bloopy/README.md

 ## Running

-Install the requirements and run the main program:
+Install the requirements and run the main program.
+The Jetson unit expects ``ollama`` to be installed with the ``llama3.3`` model available.
+The environment variable ``REMOTE_API_URL`` can optionally point to an external LLM service which will be used if local inference fails.

 ```bash
 pip install -r requirements.txt